 ‘Pam’s Handwritten Recipes’ was a lovely book to design and a heartfelt tribute to Pam herself.
-As a keen chef, Pam over the years kept scribbled down recipes in her exercise books, recipes of which delighted all of her family and friends, and who all wanted to have copies of after Pam sadly passed away.
+As a keen chef, Pam over the years kept scribbled down recipes in her exercise books, recipes of which delighted all of her family and friends, and all who wanted to have copies of after Pam sadly passed away.

 I was thrilled to hear that the recipe book has also raised many charity donations in Pam’s memory, but what pleased me the most, was to hear how happy Pam herself would have been to see this book.
-It was an absolute honour to create.
+It was an absolutely honour to create.

-Having spent more years than I care to remember as an advertising copywriter I think I initially told Rachel I was probably her worst possible client.
+Having spent more years than I care to remember as an advertising copywriter, I think I initially told Rachel I was probably her worst possible client.
 I wanted a book designing.
 I had the words.
 I had an idea of the cover and typestyle.
 Above all I knew the exact tone of the finished publication I had in mind.
-Fortunately for me Rachel acknowledged all my dictats – but then used her skills to interpret these in far more imaginative ways than I could ever have come up with.
+Fortunately for me, Rachel acknowledged all my dictats – but then used her skills to interpret these in far more imaginative ways than I could ever have come up with.
 The end result was exactly right for so many reasons.
 I can’t thank her enough.